piotrsoczewka/Essential_Genes/README.md

 - I would like to see how the model performs for various k-neighbors.
 For that, I create outer loop which will test every indicated k-neighbor.

 - optimal distance metric (euclidean or manhattan) as well as model evaluation will be done by nested cross-validation.
 GridSearchCV (distance metric parameter tuning) and cross_validate (model evaluation) functions will be used for nested cross-validation.
-I would like also to see how many times a particular distance metric will be choosen during each round of GridSearch cross-validation.
+I would like also to see how many times a particular distance metric will be chosen during each round of GridSearch cross-validation.

 - for distance metric selection, recall will be used as evaluation metric.
 Recall (sensitivity) tells how good is the model in detecting positive class (in our case - essential genes) in a dataset, which is crucial feature in this task - we want to detects as many essential genes as possible.
 Therefore, recall seems the most important evaluation metric is this aspect.